ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/example.md

 Notice here that you need to copy the `--reference-values` argument directly from the previous error message reported by the key broker.

-When running this next command, ensure that you are using exactly that value, for example:
+When running the next command, ensure that you are copying the exact value reported, for example:

 ```bash
 ./keybroker-server -v --addr 172.17.0.2 --reference-values <(echo '{ "reference-values": [ "tiA66VOokO071FfsCHr7es02vUbtVH5FpLLqTzT7jps=" ] }')